The Fur Trade

 Another campaign is also now underway to ban the importation and sale of real fur in Ireland.
 A number of councils around the country, including Dublin City Council, have already pledged their support of this, by passing council bans on real fur.
 Sadly these bans do not apply to individual shops in their jurisdictions, but it is still a great step toward the total elimination of the fur industry here.

-The animals murdered by the fur trade every year include mink, fox, rabbit, chinchilla, raccoon, coyote, sable and wolf.
+95 million animals are killed for their fur every year, including mink, fox, rabbit, chinchilla, raccoon, coyote, sable and wolf.
 Even cats and dogs are used - many of whom are skinned alive.

 Mink are kept in filthy cages, with a floor space equivalent of just 2 shoe boxes in size.
 They have no access to water, even though they are semi-aquatic animals.
 Their diet consists of liquidized fish organs, which they are forced to consume by licking it through the top of their cages.